Mads Krogsgaard Thomsen: Career

 Thomsen worked as a pharmacologist at Leo Pharma from 1989 to 1991 and was thereafter employed by Novo Nordisk in as head of Growth Hormone Research.
 He became senior vice president for diabetes R&D in 1994 and was appointed senior vice president of Health Care Discovery in 1995.

 In November 2000, he was appointed executive vice president of Global R&D and chief scientific officer (CSO).
 As chief scientific officer, he was responsible for the research and development of 20 medicine products within diabetes, obesity and biopharmaceuticals.
 He led the development of GLP-1 therapies that today are among the leading treatments within type 2 diabetes and obesity.
-He left the position as executive vice president of R&D on February 28 in 2021 and took the role as CEO of the Novo Nordisk Foundation on March 1, 2021.
+He left the position as executive vice president of R&D on February 28, 2021, and took the role as CEO of the Novo Nordisk Foundation on March 1, 2021.

 He has been the president of the Danish Academy of Technical Sciences and has been on the board of directors at the Technical University of Denmark (DTU) and University of Copenhagen.
 From 2017 to 2020, Thomsen was the chairman of the board of directors at University of Copenhagen.
-Mads Krogsgaard Thomsen received the royal decoration of Knight of the Order of the Dannebrog by the Danish Royal House on 12 December, 2022.
+Mads Krogsgaard Thomsen received the royal decoration of Knight of the Order of the Dannebrog by the Danish Royal House on 12 December 2022.

 In 2024, Thomsen received the Golden Plate Award of the American Academy of Achievement, presented by Awards Council member Robert S. Langer.